 3 easy steps to printed tissue paper

 Cut a piece of tissue paper slightly smaller than the size of your printer paper.
-You want to leave a slight margin of printer paper for the printer to “grab” onto.
-Iron the piece of tissue with a warm, dry iron.
+Leave a slight margin of printer paper for the printer to “grab” onto.
+Iron the tissue with a warm, dry iron to smooth out any wrinkles.
 (No steam!)
-You want to keep wrinkles to a minimum.

 I’ve tried the freezer paper technique (see Notes), which I’ve heard gives great results.
 But I couldn’t get the papers unstuck afterward.
 You might have better results.

 Some people use artist’s tape, which comes off the paper nicely.
 But for me, it’s glue stick all the way, because even if the corners of the paper tear off, that’s ok – it doesn’t affect the design.